jvrolfe/hangman/README.md

 ## File Structure:
-This program is separated into X AMOUNT of different modules.
+This repo contains four files.

-**milestone_2.py**: Within this module two key variables are defined.
+**milestone_2.py**: Within this module two key variables are tested.
 - __hangman_word_list__: Defines the list of words the computer can randomly choose from.
-- __chosen_word__: Using the choice function from the random module, the computer chooses a word from the __hangman_word_list__.
+- __chosen_word__: Using the choice method from the random module, the computer chooses a word from the __hangman_word_list__.

 If you want to see the list of words and the chosen word, run the milestone_2 code directly.

-**milestone_3.py**: Within this module, the user inputs a single letter guess.
+**milestone_3.py**: Within this module, I tested how to create a function for the user to input a single letter guess.
 The milestone_2 module is imported, and the users guess compared with the chosen word.
-- __
+- __check_guess()__: This function checks if the user input (referred to as guess) is in the computer chosen word.
+- __ask_for_input()__: This function asks for a user input and stores it in the variable guess.
+Before asinin the user input to the variable guess, it checks if the input is a single, alphabetic character.

+**milestone_4.py**: Within this module, the functions of milestone_2 and milestone_3 are combined into a Hangman class.
+- __Hangman()__: This class contains three functions:
+    - ____init__()__: This initialises all of the main variables of the class.
+It takes 2 paramters alongsde self:
+        - word_list (list): This is a list of words that the computer will randomly choose from.
+        - num_lives (int): This is the number of lives left to the user.
+It is initialised to 5 by default.
+    *Other variables that are initialised*:
+        - word (str): The random.choice method is used to randomly select a word from word_list.
+        - num_letters (int): This returns the number of unique letters word.
+        - list_of_guesses (list): A list of guesses made by the user.
+Each guess is appended to the end of this list.
+It is initialised as an empty list.
+        - word_guessed (list): A list the length of word where each unguessed letter is represented with "_".
+    - __check_guess()__: This function works the same as the check_guess() function from milestone_3.
+It takes in the parameter guess.
+It has been updated to convert the guess and word to lower case.
+The guess is compared to each letter in the word iteratively within an if loop.
+If the guess is in the word, word_guessed is updated to replace "_" with the guess at the correct index.
+    - __ask_for_input()__: This function works the same as the ask_for_input() function from milestone_3.
+It has been updated to also compare the guess to list_of_guesses, and f the letter has already been guessed it returns the message "You already tried that letter".
+If the letter has not been guessed, it is appended to list_of_guesses.